tala044/Voice-Assistant/README.md

 ## Project Overview

-This project is a web-based voice assistant that allows the user to speak through the microphone.
-The browser converts Arabic speech into text, sends the text to a PHP backend, and the backend communicates with the Gemini API to generate a response.
+This project is a web-based Arabic voice assistant that allows the user to communicate using voice input.
+The browser converts Arabic speech into text using the Web Speech API, then JavaScript sends the text to a PHP backend.
+The PHP backend communicates with the Gemini API and returns the generated response to the frontend.

-The assistant then displays the response in the chat and can read it aloud.
+The assistant displays the conversation in a chat interface and can read the generated response aloud using text-to-speech.

 ## Features